Solving transportation problems with global teams

 In 1999, I had the opportunity to travel to Mexico on a business trip for two weeks.
 It was my first time in the country and my first opportunity to work as a member of a globally dispersed team.
 As my inbound flight lingered a couple of thousand feet above Mexico City, the urban landscape was unlike anything I’d ever seen before.
 I remember the lines of traffic stretching off into the distance and as far I could see.
 I felt grateful to call Belfast, a relatively small city in Northern Ireland, home.

-Allstate has a 20-year history in Northern Ireland and this journey reached a seminal moment on the 28th June 2018 with the official opening of the company’s new Belfast office.
+Allstate has a 20-year history in Northern Ireland.
+This journey reached a seminal moment on the 28th June 2018 with the official opening of the company’s new Belfast office.
 This building now stands as a tangible and visual representation of Allstate’s commitment to its local employees and to the communities in which we work and live.

 At Arity, we are solving complex problems across the transportation ecosystem and that requires us to find the right people to help us accomplish this ambitious mission.
 While Arity headquarters are in Chicago’s Merchandise Mart, we also have employees in Northern Ireland and in India.
+(Update: As of 2020, Arity is a remote-first workplace.)
 Working with people across different geographies isn’t new to many of us that work at Arity, but that doesn’t necessarily make it easy.

-Arity is a unique kind of start-up, and a considerable part of our work is based on challenging assumptions, while working together to figure out and learn what works and what doesn’t.
+Arity is a unique kind of start-up.
+A considerable part of our work is based on challenging assumptions while working together to figure out and learn what works and what doesn’t.
 This doesn’t just apply to the solutions we are building at Arity, it equally applies to how we work together across cities, countries, and continents.

 What made the article resonate for me, was that it was a term I could use to describe the complex dynamics that I was seeing across all our global teams.
 It enabled me to clearly articulate the reasons why one team was performing at a high level, while others were not.
 Addressing the root causes of social distance requires everyone on the team to make a conscious and deliberate effort to forge real relationships with their teammates.
 Social distance does not get better over time or by leaving it alone.
 Building global teams that work is tough, hard work.